 Each local override traces back to a specific post-storm investigation — Hurricane Andrew (1992) for Miami-Dade and Broward, Hurricane Wilma (2005) for Palm Beach refinements, Hurricane Ian (2022) for Collier's tightening.
 The county engineering offices reviewed actual building performance against the design wind speeds in effect at the time of construction, found the failure rate unacceptable at the baseline, and adopted higher local minimums.
 None of this is "extra conservatism" — it is calibrated to observed hurricane behavior in those specific geographies.

-Download the permit report — and optionally request a PE stamp
+Export the permit packet — PE stamp optional

 Florida Wind Load FAQ

-Does this work for a Florida residential remodel or window replacement?
+Will this output clear a Florida residential remodel or window-replacement permit?

 View Plans & Start Trial